eclipse-tractusx/traceability-foss/docs/user-guide.md

 <br>

 ## **Scope and purpose**
-PartChain is a traceability supply chain app built for existing supply chain ecosystems to transform into the digitally connected world.
-PartChain spans across companies and creates a collaborative network that is both fast and secure in its processes.
-It is based on Blockchain technology and has a state-of-the-art user interface that is easy to understand and ready for use.
+Trace-FOSS is a traceability supply chain app built for existing supply chain ecosystems to transform into the digitally connected world.
+Trace-FOSS spans across companies and creates a collaborative network that is both fast and secure in its processes.
+It has a state-of-the-art user interface that is easy to understand and ready for use.

-As a PartChain user, you can access all information concerning parts and components on an individual level.
+As a Trace-FOSS user, you can access all information concerning parts and components on an individual level.
 You can track the record of individual parts, raise quality alerts on your parts and distribute them to your customers, and receive quality alerts from supplier parts that may affect your parts.
 It is also possible to request investigations to suppliers parts and receive investigations requests from customers, thus creating a connected supply chain, providing transparency within your network.

 <br>
 <br>